hayden-brown-nz/hotdog-not-hotdog/README.md

 # hotdog-not-hotdog
-Hotdog/Not Hotdog detector app using OpenCV.
+Hotdog/Not Hotdog detector app using TensorflowLite.